-\paragraph{Diffusion Phase} For both \methoda{} and \methodb{}, we sort the input $\z_t$ as well as the rows and columns of $A$ by $\sigma$.
-This results in classic attention biases (\fig{fig:diffmask-sorted}) that can be efficiently implemented.
+\paragraph{Simplified Implementation} $A$ becomes a causal attention bias if we sort the rows and columns of $A$ by $\sigma$ (\fig{fig:diffmask-sorted}), which is simple to implement.
 We also sort the positional embeddings of $\z_t$ by $\sigma$ so tokens keep their original positional embeddings.
-When calculating loss, we additionally sort the target $\x$ by $\sigma$.
+When calculating loss, we sort the target $\x$ by $\sigma$.

-\paragraph{Sequential Phase} For both \methoda{} and \methodb{}, we sort $\z_0$, $\x$ (before concatenating them as the input $\z_0 \oplus \x$), and the rows and columns of each of the four $L\times L$ blocks in $A$ by $\sigma$.
-We further add specific extra attention connections for clean tokens in $\z_0$ -- they don't affect the transformer output because no other token attends to clean tokens in $\z_0$.
-These two transformations result in attention biases with sparse and patterned block structures (\fig{fig:seqmask-sorted}) that can be efficiently implemented.
-We also sort the positional embeddings of $\z_0$ and $\x$ by $\sigma$ so tokens keep their original positional embeddings.
-When calculating loss, we additionally sort the target $\x$ by $\sigma$.